kunchalavikram1427/kunchalavikram1427/README.md

-<h2 align="center">Hello there!
-My name is Vikram. 👋🤓</h2>
-<p align="center">I'm a Software Developer and DevOps Engineer from India.
-TEACHING IS MY PASSION.
-Most of the time you see me writing tutorials on various languages like Python/Go, and on DevOps tools like Docker, Kubernetes, Helm, Ansible, Terraform, Jenkins, Git,  etc.
-When I'm not writing, you can find me watching videos on youtube, watching sitcoms, daydreaming, or playing mobile games.
-Kindly support my YouTube channel https://www.youtube.com/c/DevOpsMadeEasy </p>
+<h2 align="center">👋 Hello there, I'm Vikram. 🚀 Welcome to my GitHub profile! 🛠️ </h2>

+🛢️ I'm a Software Developer and DevOps Engineer from India, passionate about automating and optimizing software development, deployment, and infrastructure management.
+As a DevOps engineer, I thrive at the intersection of development and operations, working tirelessly to enhance the efficiency, scalability, and reliability of software systems.</br>

+🔧 My toolkit includes an array of tools and technologies, including Docker, Kubernetes, Jenkins, Terraform, Ansible, and a host of scripting/programming languages.
+I believe in continuous integration, continuous delivery, and the power of infrastructure as code to streamline the software development lifecycle.</br>

+🌐 Throughout my career, I've had the privilege of collaborating with cross-functional teams to architect, implement, and maintain robust CI/CD pipelines, ensuring smooth and secure software releases.
+I'm an advocate for a culture of automation, monitoring, and rapid feedback to help organizations achieve their business goals.</br>

+📚 Beyond code and infrastructure, I'm a fervent learner, always exploring the latest DevOps trends, best practices, and emerging technologies.
+I'm excited to share my knowledge and contribute to the open-source community.
+You can also find me on YouTube, where I unravel the mysteries of DevOps and Cloud in engaging video tutorials, walkthroughs, and discussions.
+My mission is to demystify the tech jargon and empower the community to embrace these transformative technologies.</br>

+🔗 Connect with me to discuss all things DevOps, automation, and how we can work together to drive innovation and excellence in software development.
+Let's build a future where development and operations work in harmony to deliver exceptional software experiences.</br>

+📫 Feel free to reach out and connect with me here on GitHub or find me on LinkedIn to start a conversation.
+Let's embark on this DevOps journey together! 🚀</br>

+📺 Subscribe to my YouTube channel https://www.youtube.com/c/DevOpsMadeEasy for exciting content.

 ## ⚡ Updates

 - 🔭 I’m currently working on building my own website https://www.devopsmadeeasy.in and making awesome YouTube Videos for teaching DevOps<br/>
-- 🌱 Recently completed all 3 K8s certifications: CKA, CKAD and CKS<br/>
+- 🌱 Recently completed all 3 K8s certifications: CKA, CKAD and CKS.
+Preparing for Terraform Associate Certification<br/>
 - 👯 I’m looking for help with writing blogs for my website.
 Any help would be appreciated!<br/>
 - 💬 Ask me about programming and DevOps!<br/>
 - 📫 How to reach me: Email: kunchalavikram1427@gmail.com or devopsmadeeasy@outlook.com<br/>